Ivan Camilleri: Presbyteral ministry

 Camilleri's first pastoral assignment was as associate pastor at Merciful Redeemer Parish in Mississauga.
-After serving there for two years, he undertook studies at the Catholic University of America School of Canon Law, graduating with a Licentiate of Canon Law from that institution in 2011.
+After serving there for two years, he undertook studies at The Catholic University of America's School of Canon Law in Washington, D.C., graduating with a Licentiate of Canon Law from that institution in 2011.
 Upon his return to Toronto, he was appointed as vice-chancellor, before being elevated to chancellor in 2012.
 He became vicar general of the Archdiocese and Moderator of its curia the following year.
 He also served as the defender of the bond and judge on the archdiocesan matrimonial court, as well as a sessional lecturer at St. Augustine's Seminary (his alma mater).

 Episcopal ministry

 Camilleri was appointed auxiliary bishop of Toronto and titular bishop of Teglata in Numidia on November 28, 2020.
 He was ordained to the episcopacy on January 25, 2021, the Feast of the Conversion of St. Paul the Apostle at St. Michael's Cathedral Basilica (Toronto) with Cardinal Thomas Christopher Collins, Archbishop of Toronto as principal-consecrator and bishops John Boissoneau and Vincent Nguyen, auxiliary bishops of Toronto as co-consecrators.
 The episcopal ordination was only celebrated with ten-people present inside the Cathedral due to the restrictions in Ontario due to the COVID-19 pandemic.
 However, the Episcopal Ordination was livestreamed, allowing the family of the bishops and the clergy and faithful to join in prayer in the ordination rites and Eucharistic celebration.